|Rewards Rating:||4.7 / 5|

 The credit card’s $250 annual fee is more than twice what you’ll pay for the lion’s share of cards in the travel category.
 Unlike many other cobranded airline cards, the Delta SkyMiles Platinum American Express Card’s annual fee isn’t waived for the first year.
 Meanwhile, its variable APR means applicants with even good credit scores may be saddled with a higher-than-average APR.
 In other words, you’d better think twice about getting this card if you normally carry a balance from month to month.

-The Delta SkyMiles Platinum American Express Card offers a vast array of extras when flying with Delta, including your first checked bag free, priority boarding, preferred seating, discounts on travel packages and more.
-You can also get access to Delta Sky Club lounges for you and up to two guests when traveling on a Delta flight at a cost of $50 per person and 20% back as a statement credit if you use your card for eligible Delta in-flight purchases.
+The Delta SkyMiles Platinum Amex offers a vast array of extras when flying with Delta, including your first checked bag free, priority boarding, preferred seating, discounts on travel packages and more.
+You can also get access to Delta Sky Club* lounges for you and up to two guests when traveling on a Delta flight at a cost of $50 per person until December 31, 2023, and 20% back as a statement credit if you use your card for eligible Delta in-flight purchases.

 Delta also has 31 partner airlines, bringing the total number of countries served to 170.
 That’s more than enough to put a dent in your travel bucket list!
 It’s worth noting, though, that partner airlines may impose surcharges and that some perks – like the free checked bag and priority boarding – only apply to Delta flights.